prishabhatia20/Shortest-Path-Algorithm/README.md

 The percentages were created by Time/Self_Time * 100.
 For example, for the first row, if we set the standard so that our own algorithm operates at a time that represents 100%, then Dikjstra takes only 29.8% of that time and SciPy takes 788.0% of that time.
 In conclusion, the Dijkstra library operates more quickly than our algorithm, but SciPy was much slower though timing was reduced as the graph size increased.

+NOTE: Timings differ slightly based on what computer the code is run on.

 ## Source Image Links for Graphs
 These graphs were used in our test cases.